iPhone 12 vs. Apple's major rivals: Galaxy S20, S20 FE, Pixel 5, OnePlus 8T

-Of course, there are several differences between these five phones including refresh rates and camera module.
+There are several differences between these five phones, including screen refresh rates and camera module.
 The iPhone 12, for instance, has a 60Hz refresh rate display, while all of its rivals boast either 120Hz or 90Hz panels.
-Apparently, this is because Apple prioritized battery longevity, which can drain faster because of 5G, instead of an ultra-smooth display.
+Apparently this is because Apple prioritized battery longevity, which can drain faster because of 5G, instead of an ultrasmooth display.

 Another key difference that you won't necessarily find easily on spec sheets is the absence of the power adapter and wired earphones that previously came in an iPhone box.
-Instead, you'll have to buy those accessories separately.
+Instead, you'll have to buy those accessories separately, or use ones you already have.
 Apple likely made this decision to help offset the added costs that come with releasing a 5G-enabled phone.

 For specific details on the iPhone 12, take a look at the chart below, where you can see the specs side-by-side.
 And for more information on all of the iPhone news, check out CNET's full coverage of Apple's event.